unopolicinglab/website/content/authors/tregle/_index.md

 - Alumni
 ---

-Brandon is a Ph.D. student in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
+Brandon is an alumnus of the SCCJ PhD program.
 He is a former police officer, and he received his Juris Doctor from Louisiana State University in 2016.
 His research is focused on body worn cameras, use of force, and police accountability.
-Next fall, he will join the [Department of Criminology & Criminal Justice](https://hcap.utsa.edu/criminal-justice/) at UTSA as an assistant professor.
+In August 2022, he will join the [Department of Criminology & Criminal Justice](https://hcap.utsa.edu/criminal-justice/) at UTSA as an assistant professor.